utelecon/utelecon.github.io/src/pages/en/utokyo_vpn/index.md

 - Windows: Windows 10, 11
 - macOS: macOS 11.x Big Sur, 12 Monterey, 13 Ventura, 14 Sonoma

-Moreover, iPhone, Android, and other smartphones can be used other than the PC, however, currently we provide limited English manuals or support for them.
+You can use UTokyo VPN on iPhone, Android, and other mobile devices, though we currently provide limited English manuals for them.
 If you use it on these mobile devices, please keep the OS and dedicated app properly updated while using it.

 ### Enable Multi-factor Authentication
 {:#mfa}